eong2012/keras-semantic-segmentation/notes/blogs/blog.md

 ![Fully convolutional network architecture](img/fcn.png)

-TODO remove fully connected from legend, add more labels to figure, add softmax layer for output

 This model architecture for semantic segmentation is known as a [Fully Convolutional Network](https://arxiv.org/abs/1605.06211) (FCN), and is very popular.
 It was originally proposed as an adaptation of the [VGG](https://arxiv.org/abs/1409.1556) recognition model, but can be applied in a straightforward manner to newer recognition models, such as [ResNets](https://arxiv.org/abs/1512.03385) which we used in our experiments.
 One advantage of the FCN over other architectures is that it is easy to initialize the bulk of the model using weights that were obtained from training on a large object recognition dataset such as [ImageNet]((http://www.image-net.org/)).
 This is often helpful when the size of the training set is small relative to the complexity of the model.

 Here is a code snippet that shows how to construct an FCN from a ResNet using Keras.
 It's remarkable how concisely this can be expressed and how closely the code matches the graphical representation.